agormp/phylotreelib/README.md

      |  sorted_intnodes(self, deepfirst=True)
      |      Returns sorted intnode list for breadth-first traversal of tree
      |
-     |  spr(self, subtree_node=None, regraft_node=None)
+     |  spr(self, prune_node=None, regraft_node=None)
      |      Subtree Pruning and Regrafting.
      |
-     |      subtree_node: basenode of subtree that will be pruned.
+     |      prune_node: basenode of subtree that will be pruned.
-     |      regraft_node: node in tree below which subtree will be grafted
+     |      regraft_node: node in remaining treestump below which subtree will be grafted
      |
      |      If no parameters are specified (both are None): perform random SPR
-     |      If only subtree_node is specified: choose random regraft_node
+     |      If only prune_node is specified: choose random regraft_node
      |
-     |      Must specify either both parameters, no parameters, or only subtree_node
+     |      Must specify either both parameters, no parameters, or only prune_node
      |
      |  subtree(self, basenode, return_basalbranch=False)
      |      Returns subtree rooted at basenode as Tree object